 It took Atlanta months to recover fully.
 And even though the attackers demanded a $52,000 ransom payment, the full impact of the attack was projected to cost more than $17 million.
 They spent nearly $3 million alone on contracts for emergency IT consultants and crisis management firms.

-Atlanta is not the first to face widespread computer system failures and shutdowns—and it certainly won’t be the last.
+Atlanta is not the first to face widespread computer system failures and shutdowns.
 In fact, in a recent survey conducted by IDC, almost all of the respondents, 93%, have experienced a tech-related disruption in the last two years, commonly resulting in employee overtime and a loss of productivity, in addition to the direct costs of recovery or lost revenue.

 The threat of severe downtime and data loss due to ransomware and server corruption is just one reason businesses need more sophisticated disaster recovery solutions.
 And increasingly, that means ditching traditional, on-premises disaster recovery tactics in exchange for modern cloud-based solutions.

 Today, cloud-based disaster recovery has exploded from a nice-to-have solution to a crucial component in business continuity planning.
 A cloud disaster recovery plan allows organizations to replicate their primary sites to either a public or private cloud, from which data, servers, and applications can be restored as needed in the event of a disaster.
 This technological shift often means lower costs thanks to minimal hardware and software, and increased capabilities due to the cloud’s rich functionality.